-Many PhilHealth members are curious to know whether the PhilHealth ID is considered a valid ID or not.
+Many PhilHealth members are curious to know whether the PhilHealth ID is considered as valid identification or not.
 After all, it’s relatively easy to get one.
 So is the PhilHealth ID a valid ID?

 The answer is not so straightforward.
 Some government institutions such as the National Bureau of Investigation (NBI), Philippine National Police (PNP) and the Philippine Postal Corporation (PhilPost) may recognize and accept the paper-based PhilHealth ID, particularly when applying for their respective identification documents (e.g. NBI clearance).

 The digitized PhilHealth ID, however, is deemed as a valid ID that should be honored in all transactions requiring a person’s identity.
-This is based on PhilHealth Advisory No. 2016-0012 which requested all concerned government agencies to recognize and accept the PVC-type Health Insurance Card (HIC) as a valid ID.
+This is based on PhilHealth Advisory No. 2016-0012 which requested all concerned government agencies to recognize and accept the PVC-type Health Insurance Card (HIC) as a valid form of identification.

 When transacting with a particular government agency, make sure that you confirm beforehand that your PhilHealth identification card is considered and accepted as valid.
 You can do this by visiting the said agency’s website or by calling their respective customer service hotlines.

-However, the PhilHealth ID is a good starting point for acquiring other government-issued IDs such as the national ID or the postal ID.
+However, the PhilHealth ID is a good starting point for acquiring other government-issued IDs.
 The following are the government-issued IDs that you can obtain using your PhilHealth card:

 - NBI Clearance (Primary ID)